Ola Fløene: Rally career

 Fløene's co-driving career began in the 1980s, mainly entering into Norwegian events and occasional WRC and ERC rallies through the 1990s.
 He gained a great deal of experience of international rallies in the new century, sitting with a number of drivers.
 Fløene began co-driving with a then 17-years-old Mikkelsen in 2006 on various British events, winning 6 rallies outright that year including their debut outing together.
 The partnership lasted for 5 further seasons beginning with a limited WRC campaign in 2007.

-Together Fløene and Mikkelsen won the Intercontinental Rally Challenge in 2011 and 2012.
+Together, Fløene and Mikkelsen won the Intercontinental Rally Challenge in 2011 and 2012.
 In 2013 Mikkelsen became a factory driver with Volkswagen Motorsport sitting alongside Finn Mikko Markkula.
 Fløene meanwhile joined Pontus Tidemand where they became Junior World Rally champions that year.

-His partnership with Mikkelsen restarted as he joined Volkswagen Motorsport himself in 2014, replacing Markkula mid-season.
+Fløene's partnership with Mikkelsen restarted as he joined Volkswagen Motorsport himself in 2014, replacing Markkula mid-season.
 He got his first WRC podium on his second rally at Volkswagen and they both got their first WRC win at the 2015 Rally Catalunya.

-In 2016 it was announced he would become Mads Østberg's co-driver at M-Sport whilst Anders Jæger took over from Fløene at Volkswagen.
+In 2016, it was announced Fløene would become Mads Østberg's co-driver at M-Sport whilst Anders Jæger took over from Fløene at Volkswagen.
 Fløene would reunite with Mikkelsen once again in 2021 to compete in WRC2 with Toksport WRT.